- A Note About G42 Holster Compatibility

 The G43 and G42 pistols are similar, but they are not the same.
 The 9mm gun is both wider (+0.08″) and longer (+0.32″) than the .380 handgun.
 As a result, some holsters designed for the G42 will not fit its bigger brother.

 As a general rule, nylon and leather rigs may work with both guns.
 However, I would expect that any Kydex rig would not due to the tighter tolerances.
 Additionally, any scabbard made for the G42 with a security feature is not likely to work as intended with the G43 pistol.
+So, if you have a Glock 43, the best thing to do is ensure you are buying an actual G43 holster.

 Alabama Holster Company